liushang17/AEnet/README.md

 Step3: Visualization.
 The enrichment score matrix is used as input for UMAP (Uniform Manifold Approximation and Projection) using the UMAP package.

-Output.
-The output is the cell annotation determined by alternative splicing.
+Output: The output is the cell annotation determined by alternative splicing.

 Below is an example command: